ARRIVING & DEPARTING

 We recommend to check the size of your bikes and do bike fit at least a day before the departure.
 You may visit our local outlets for the same.

 August, September marks the monsoon season in Rajasthan and the countryside feels alive.
 The temperature (similar for March) could be close to 25-30 degree Celsius in nights, but the days are sunny & humid with temperatures around 30-40 degree Celsius.
 If it is humid and hot, we recommend to start biking early in the morning around 6 AM, carry packed breakfast and end riding by noon time to avoid heatstroke.
+Though it may be a bit hot, it is still a good time for biking as countryside is amazingly green with many water bodies.
+Generally it rains for a short period and then settles down which makes the condition much cooler and perfect for biking.

 With varied terrain, starting form below sea level in costal plains to 1900m in the mountains, Kerala has a diverse climate.
 A typical tropical climate, it remains cooler in the highlands and hot and humid in coastal plain through out the year.